Bison STEM Scholars

 Bison STEM Scholars Summer Bridge Program

 Students who accept the offer to participate in the Bison STEM Scholars Program are required to participate in the 6-week Summer Bridge Program which begins in late June.
-Interested applicants should not plan anything from late June to Late July.
+Interested applicants should not plan anything from late June to Mid August.
 Program participants must begin the Summer Bridge Program on-time and must complete the program successfully.
+Directly after the Summer Bridge Program ends, scholars will travel to Berlin, Germany for a 2-week seminar.

 - Late February: Invitations to Bison Selection Weekend are sent out